LuisFranco12/Pokemon/README.md

 ![image](https://user-images.githubusercontent.com/108766758/222988739-b80ea013-6939-441e-b3ad-aa9af435ecb5.png)

 ## Description
-A Pokedex built with React that allows users to search for and view information about the first generation(151) Pokemon. this Pokedex uses data from the [PokeAPI](https://pokeapi.co/) and displays it in a user-friendly interface.
+A Pokedex built with React that allows users to search for and view information about the first generation(151) Pokemon.
+This Pokedex uses data from the [PokeAPI](https://pokeapi.co/) and displays it in a user-friendly interface.

 ## Installation
 ##### To install, first clone the repository to your computer